Tata Open Maharashtra. With Prajnesh, Paes in the starting lineup, Kadhe loses in the opening round - The Media Times

 Indian star Guneswaran kept his nerves throughout the game as both sets went into tie-ups before the Indian ended a heavy 7-6 (7-4), 7-6 (7-5) bout to start his campaign winning note.

-Meanwhile, Leander Pease celebrated his arrival in the Tata Open Mahrashtra No. 3 team, celebrating a 6-2, 7-6 (7-5) victory over compatriot Diviz Sharan, who responded on Tuesday to the Pune doubleheader. playing:
+Meanwhile, Leander Pease celebrated his arrival in the Tata Open Mahrashtra No. 3 team, celebrating a 6-2, 7-6 (7-5) victory over compatriot Diviz Sharan in Tuesday’s Pune Doubles Round playing:

 In the opening round of the next single, local guy Arjun Kaden straight 6.
 6, 6: He was defeated by Jiri Wesley by 4 points.
 Playing in front of the home crowd, Kade, who received a key draw spot, tried to get back into the game with some good bout in the second set, but it was late as the 26-year-old Czech player convincingly finished the match.